podio-community/podio-php/sessions/index.md

 Save the above class and include it in your project.
 You can now use this session manager:

 {% highlight php startinline %}
-Podio::setup($client_id, $client_secret, array(
+$client = new PodioClient($client_id, $client_secret, array(
   "session_manager" => "PodioBrowserSession"
 ));
 {% endhighlight %}

 ## Example: Store access tokens in Redis
 This is a simple example of how you could store authentication data in Redis.
-It uses `$auth_type` to juggle between multiple app authentications.

 {% highlight php startinline %}
 class PodioRedisSession {